PacktPublishing/Django-2-Web-Development-Cookbook-Third-Edition/README.md

 <a href="https://www.packtpub.com/?utm_source=github&utm_medium=banner&utm_campaign=GitHubBanner"><img src="https://raw.githubusercontent.com/PacktPublishing/GitHub/master/GitHub.png"
 alt="https://www.packtpub.com/" border="5" /></a>

+ ## Errata

+ * Page 6 - About the reviewers (Mayank Sharma): **He has been with Microsoft for 5 years, worked as Project Manager for Azure Integration Services. _should be_ He has been with Microsoft for 5 years, worked in a role of Program Manager for Azure Integration Services.**

 ## Instructions and Navigations
 All of the code is organized into folders.
 For example, Chapter02.